EENCloud/EEN-CLI-Public/README.md

 ### Note:

-While executing google sheets commands, if you encounter any error messages like:
+While executing Google Sheets commands, if you encounter any error messages like:

 ```
  errors: [